Key takeaways

 Saltbox locations combine flexible warehouse space, on-site labor, and Amazon-ready prep services.
 This is especially attractive for sellers not ready to sign a long-term warehouse lease but who need professional prep capabilities immediately.

-How to choose the right FBA prep partner
+How can I choose the right FBA prep partner?

 This is a strategic decision.
 The right partner keeps your account healthy and inventory flowing.
 The wrong one creates more problems than it solves.